 For DPRK National Day tours, we’ll join in on mass dances, watch fireworks in the square and may even have the chance to see a military parade!

-AM: After an early morning departure from Hamhung, we’ll cycle a dazzling 30 km route from Chonnae County to the Ulim Waterfalls.
-Once we arrive, we’ll take in the local scenery over a relaxing afternoon picnic.
+AM: Today we’ll cycle a dazzling 30 km of the untouched countryside from Chonnae County to the picturesque Ulim Waterfalls, a 45m cascade engraved with Kim Jong-Il’s handwriting that we’ll hear well before we’ll see.
+Once we arrive, we’ll take in the scenery over a relaxing afternoon picnic.

 Day 8: Bon Voyage!